obengwilliam/distributed_systems/README.md

 # Why is it important to learn about it ?
- - critical infrastracture out is basded on distributed
+ - critical infrastracture out is based on distributed
  - At a certain point in time, you will have no choice

 ## But Why ?